oslabs-beta/synapse/README.md

 #### Streaming Connections

-As already mentioned, synapse provides two interfaces for streaming protocols in addition to the standard HTTP interface.
-The primary purpose of these real-time interfaces is to allow _subscriptions_ to resources, that is the ability to obtain state updates continuously whenever a given resource changes; however, the websocket interface in particular can also be used to process standard requests at a reduced latency.
+As already mentioned, Synapse provides two interfaces for streaming protocols in addition to the standard HTTP interface.
+The primary purpose of these real-time interfaces is to allow _subscriptions_ to resources—that is, the ability to obtain state updates continuously whenever a given resource changes.
+However, the websocket interface in particular can also be used to process standard requests at a reduced latency.

 ##### Server-Sent Events (SSE)
 The SSE interface is used only for subscriptions and works on a one-per-connection basis.
 The SSE interface will not accept requests for write operations, as they can't be subscribed to.